-- 10. To prepare a report of the Audit and Risk Committee to be disclosed in the annual report of the Company, which must be signed by the Chairman of the Audit and Risk Committee; comprising at least the following information: - a. an opinion on the accuracy, completeness and creditability of the Company's financial report, - b. an opinion on the adequacy of the Company's internal control system, - an opinion on the compliance with the law on securities and exchange, the Stock Exchange of Thailand's regulations, or the laws related to the business of the Company, - d. an opinion on the suitability of an auditor, - e. an opinion on the transactions that may lead to conflicts of interests, - f. the number of the Audit and Risk Committee meetings, and the attendance of such meetings by each committee member, - g. an opinion or overview comment received by the Audit and Risk committee from its performance of duties in accordance with the charter, and - other transactions which, according to the Audit and Risk committee's opinion, should be known to the shareholders and general investors, subject to the scope of duties and responsibilities assigned by the Board; - 11.
-In performing the duty of the Audit and Risk Committee, if there is a transaction or any of the following acts which may materially affect the Company's financial condition and operating results: - a. a transaction which causes a conflict of interest; - b. any fraud, irregularity, or material defect in an internal control system; or - c. an infringement of the law on securities and exchange, the Stock Exchange of Thailand's regulations, or any law related to the business of the Company.
+- 7. To prepare and to disclose a report of the Audit, Risk and Corporate Governance Committee in the Company's Annual Report.
+The report must be signed by the Chairman of the Audit,Risk and Corporate Governance Committee, comprising at least the following information. - a. an opinion on the accuracy, completeness and creditability of the Company's financial report, - b. an opinion on the adequacy of the Company's internal control system, - c. an opinion on the compliance with the law on securities and exchange, the Stock Exchange of Thailand's regulations, or the laws related to the business of the Company, - d. an opinion on the suitability of an auditor, - e. an opinion on the transactions that may lead to conflicts of interests, - f. the number of the Audit,Risk and Corporate Governance Committee meetings, and the attendance of such meetings by each committee member, - g. an opinion or overview comment received by the Audit, Risk and Corporate Governance committee from its performance of duties in accordance with the charter, and - h. other transactions which, according to the Audit, Risk and Corporate Governance committee's opinion, should be known to the shareholders and general investors, subject to the scope of duties and responsibilities assigned by the Board. - 8.
+To review and encourage the Company to enforce and comply with an appropriate and efficient risk management policy, as well as to oversee and monitor the Group Risk Committee. - 9.
+In performing the duty of the Audit, Risk and Corporate Governance Committee, if there is a transaction or any of the following acts which may materially affect the Company's financial condition and operating results: - a. a transaction which causes a conflict of interest, - b. any fraud, irregularity, or material defect in an internal control system, or - c. an infringement of the law on securities and exchange, regulation of the Stock Exchange of Thailand, or the law relating to the business of the Company.

-The Audit and Risk Committee shall report such transaction or act to the Board for rectification within the period of time that the Audit and Risk Committee thinks fit.
-If the Board or management fails to make a rectification within such period of time, any Audit and Risk Committee member may report on such transaction or act to the Office of the Securities and Exchange Commission or the Stock Exchange of Thailand;
+The Audit, Risk and Corporate Governance Committee shall report such transaction or act to the Board for rectification within the period of time that the Audit, Risk and Corporate Governance Committee thinks fit.
+If the Board or management fails to make a rectification within such period of time, Audit, Risk and Corporate Governance Committee member may report on such transaction or act to the Office of the Securities and Exchange Commission or the Stock Exchange of Thailand.

-- 12. To investigate and report the preliminary result to the Office of the Securities and Exchange Commission and the external auditor within 30 days upon receipt of the fact from the external auditor in relation to any suspicious circumstance that the director, manager or any person responsible for the operation of the Company commits an offence under the law on Securities and Exchange; and - 13.
-To perform any other acts authorized by the Board of Directors of the Company with the approval of the Audit and Risk Committee.
+10. To investigate and report the preliminary result to the Office of the Securities and Exchange Commission and the external auditor within thirty days upon receipt of the fact from the external auditor in relation to any suspicious circumstance that the director, manager or any person responsible for the operation of the Company commits an offence under the law on Securities and Exchange.